hiveot/hiveot.github.io/index.md

 WoST compliant 'Things' MUST adhere to simple but strict rules:
 <code>
-1. Wost Things MUST connect to their provisioned Wost Thing Gateway.
+1. WoST Things MUST connect to their provisioned WoST Gateway.
 The STG will not connect to Things.

-2. Wost Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
+2. WoST Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
 It MUST NOT listen on any ports until it is unprovisioned by a factory reset.

    If the main purpose of the Thing is to be a server this functionality remains separate from the Thing functionality.
 Eg, a server is allowed for other purposes.
-For example, a web server can be monitored as a Wost Thing.
+For example, a web server can be monitored as a WoST Thing.

-3. Wost Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.
+3. WoST Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.

+4. WoST Things MUST respect its user's privacy:

-4. Wost Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.
-This is more of a privacy issue but important nontheless.
+   WOST Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.

-   Wost Thing providers can provide an Internet service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.
+   WoST Thing providers can provide an Internet based service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.

+   WoST Things should continue to operate without Internet connectivity for operations that are not dependent on an Internet connection.

    For example, sending usage data from a Thing to an Internet provider is not allowed until the administrator is informed about what data is sent, how often, and gives its consent.
 </code>

-The above set of rules reduces the number of servers greatly as only Gateways run a server.
+The above set of rules reduces the number of servers greatly as only WoST Gateways run a server.
 At the same time it improves privacy.
-Thing manufacturers don't have to be as stringent about security, and less memory and CPU are needed on Things as no server is needed.
+WoST Thing manufacturers benefit as they don't have to be as stringent about security, and less memory and CPU are needed on Things as no server is needed.
 Simpler and cheaper, what is not to like.

 This raises an obvious question, how to connect to a Thing?
 The answer is that a consumer does not connect to a Thing.
-Instead, a consumer connects to the gateway that a Thing is provisioned (paired) with.
+Instead, a consumer connects to the WoST Gateway that a Thing is provisioned (paired) with.
 A Thing connects to its provisioned gateway to send and receive messages while the connection is in place.

-A Gateway supports HTTP and sub protocols like WebSockets as defined in their protocol binding (see WoT on profiles and protocol bindings).
-A Thing that implements one of these protocols will be able to connect to a gateway which serves the Thing Description and relays actions and events.

-## Wost Thing Gateway (STG)
+## WoST Gateway (WSTG)

-The primary purpose of a 'Wost Thing Gateway' (STG) is to act as an intermediary for Wost Things.
-The STG supports provisioning of Things, serves Thing TD's and relays actions and events that are defined in the TD.
-In addition a gateway can relay messages to cloud based STG intermediaries so that no direct LAN access is needed to view and control Wost Things from the Internet.
+The primary purpose of a 'WoST Gateway' (WSTG) is to act as an intermediary for WoST Things.
+The WSTG supports provisioning of Things, serves Thing TD's and relays actions and events that are defined in the TD.
+In addition a gateway can relay messages to cloud based WSTG intermediaries so that no direct LAN access is needed to view and control WoST Things from the Internet.

-STG's can be extended with plugins to also act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.
+WSTG's can be extended with plugins to also act as a gateway for 3rd party IoT devices such as ZWave and one-wire, and for services such as a mDNS discovery, directory service and web server for user interaction.

-The burden of proper security lies therefore with the STG.
+The burden of proper security lies therefore with the WSTG.
 Gateway providers must be committed to ensure their gateways are up to date with security patches, similar to Windows, Android devices or iPhones.
 While the risk doesn't disappear it is much more managable than requiring this for every single Thing itself.

 ## WoST Compliance

-In addition to being WoT compliant, WoST compliant Wost Thing Gateways MUST adhere to the following rules:
+In addition to being WoT compliant, WoST compliant Gateways MUST adhere to the following rules:
 <code>
-1. STG's MUST support provisioning of WoST Things.
+1. WSTG's MUST support provisioning of WoST Things.
+Rather obvious, but it is required.

-2. STG's MUST relay actions and events between Things and their consumers as described in their TD.
+2. WSTG's MUST relay events and actions between Things and their consumers as described in the TD.

-3. STG's MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
+3. WSTG's MUST have the ability for [post-manufacturing updates of itself, its scripts and its plugins](https://www.w3.org/TR/wot-architecture/#sec-security-consideration-update-provisioning).
 The authenticity of security updates MUST be verified before they are applied.

-4. Commercial STG Manufacturers MUST make security patches available for the duration of the support period of the gateway.
+4. Commercial WSTG Manufacturers MUST make security patches available for the duration of the support period of the gateway.
 The security update interval for minor to intermediate vulnerabilities MUST be 6 months or less.
 After being notified of a severe vulnerability, a security patch MUST be made available within one month of notification.
 (TODO, adhere to common definitions of minor, intermediate and severe vulnerabilities)

    Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
 It MUST have the ability to disable automatic updates and use manual updates.

-5. STG's CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of Wost Thing TDs.
-The STG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.
+5. WSTG's CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of WoST Thing TDs.
+The WSTG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.
 If the STG does not implement a directory service it MUST provide the means to update an external directory service.

-6. STG's CAN be configured to act as an intermediary and push selected Exposed Things to another STG or intermediary.
+6. WSTG's CAN be configured to act as an intermediary and push selected Exposed Things to another STG or intermediary.

 </code>